Un principe d'Ax-Kochen-Ershov imaginaire: Invariant completions

-Let us now recall the following folklore result on stable embeddedness, which is implicit in \cite[Appendix]{ChaHru-ACFA} and states that we can recover the usual characterisation of types and hence of definable closure (equivalently internality) from invariance over a stably embedded definable set:
+Let us now recall the following folklore result on stable embeddedness which states that we can recover the usual characterisation of types and hence of definable closure (equivalently internality) from invariance over a stably embedded definable set: